Truth in Savings Disclosure – 6 Month Certificate of Deposit

 If your account is not renewed, the funds in the account will be paid directly to you.
 Funds disbursed by a method other than deposit to your checking or savings account are subject to a fee based on the method of disbursement.
 Please refer to our fee disclosure for more information about our fees.

 Early Withdrawal Penalty: Any withdrawal prior to the maturity date will result in a penalty of 180 days worth of interest.
+A withdrawal will reduce earnings.

 Transaction Limitations: After the Certificate of Deposit is established, you may not make additional deposits to the account until maturity.
 Withdrawals from this account are not permitted until maturity without an early withdrawal penalty.
 In certain circumstances such as the death or incompetence of an owner of this account, the law permits, or in some cases requires, the waiver of the early withdrawal penalty.